web-platform-tests/rfcs/rfcs/address_space_overrides.md

 then... just do it!

-This approach would have the web platform test runner configure additional loopback network devices and assign them `private` and `public` IP addresses.
+This approach would have the web platform test runner configure additional loopback network devices and assign them `local` and `public` IP addresses.
 Alternatively, the test runner could probably reroute traffic heading for these IP addresses to `127.0.0.1` through some iptables magic.
 Then we could configure the hosts file to resolve specific domains to those IP addresses, and test the